Exorcism in Christianity: Old Testament

-In the Book of Tobit is narrowed of the demon Asmodeus being banished by the archangel Raphael, sent from God to heal Tobit and his future wife.
-As a deuterocanonical book, it is not accepted in the biblical canon of some Protestant Churches.

-The archangel Michael is referenced in Daniel 12:1 about the end times, followed in Revelation 12 (about the falling from Paradise).
+David Bar-Cohn states that authors of the Priestly Law believed in demons but "de-mythologized" them as nameless, destructive forces that were under YHWH's control.
+Likewise, the Torah criticizes as superstitious the belief that isha katlanit (twice-widowed women) possessed demonic powers so they could kill their husbands (e.g. Judah refusing to marry Shelah to Tamar, whose previous husbands died due to sin).

+Israelite belief in demons derived from their semi-nomadic ancestors, who believed demons could be warded off with sacrificial blood.
+This belief was subsequently preserved in holidays such as Passover.

 New Testament

 Christian exorcism is founded on the belief that Jesus commanded his followers to expel evil spirits in his name.
 The Catholic Encyclopedia article on Exorcism says Jesus points to this ability as a sign of his Messiahship, and that he has empowered his disciples to do the same.

 The Lutheran Church–Missouri Synod traces the practice of exorcism to the Scriptural claim that Jesus Christ expelled demons with a simple command (Mark 1:23–26; 9:14–29; Luke 11:14–26).
 The apostles continued the practice with the power and in the name of Jesus (Matthew 10:1; Acts 19:11–16).

 The Jewish Encyclopedia article on Jesus states that Jesus, "was devoted especially to casting out demons," and also believed that he passed this on to his followers; however, "his superiority to his followers was shown by his casting out demons which they had failed to expel."

+Matthew Poole believes demon possessions were more common in the New Testament so that Jesus could prove his authority over demons to audiences.
+He also believes God allowed these possessions to correct the 'error' of the Sadducees, who did not believe in spirits.
+But Reed Carlson argues that belief in demon possession has roots in earlier Israelite literature.
+Israelites believed that possession was "a corporate and cultivated practice that can function as social commentary and as a means to model the moral self".

 History

 Early church

 St. Cyril of Jerusalem wrote, "Receive the exorcisms with devotion...Divine exorcisms, borrowed from the Scripture, purify the soul."

+The First Epistle to the Corinthians in 11:10, according to the early Church Father Tertullian, referenced the Watchers.
+Tertullian taught that the lust of the Watchers was the reason for Saint Paul's directive to Christian women to wear a headcovering for protection.
+Tertullian referenced the case of a woman who was touched on the neck by a fallen angel "who found her to be a temptation".